 Answer: As they say, "it ain't over 'til it's over."
 Some of your medical schools will request a fall transcript, and you should comply with this request.
 So, yes, your fall grades "count," meaning they may be scrutinized by some of your schools.
-For the medical schools that do NOT make such a request, we'd recommend sending a transcript pro-actively if your performance is on par (or better) than previous semesters.
+For the medical schools that do NOT make such a request, we'd recommend sending an update with your grades pro-actively if your performance is on par (or better) than previous semesters (you can include grades within an update letter and offer to send an official transcript upon request, perhaps including some information about what you're taking and what your co-curriculars will look like in the coming term).
 Also, if you're a non-science major who has the minimum of science classes OR a student with a borderline science GPA, then your performance in additional science this fall should be shared with medical schools.
 The most common situation in which a medical school asks for a fall transcript is when the applicant has been put "on hold" or officially waitlisted; in some cases, schools may even request a spring transcript, though most admissions decisions will be made by the time you complete the spring term.
-Make sure you have the Registrar send a transcript that's "official," not merely a printout of the grades you access online. ♦
+Make sure you have the Registrar send a transcript that's "official," not merely a printout of the grades you access online.

 High School Activities: Appropriate for AMCAS?

 Question: I have some questions about the AMCAS application, specifically the Work/Activities section.
 Is it common to include activities from high school in this section?